 The reality is that sometimes it pays – literally and figuratively – when thinking about fast and slow thinking to think for the long term.
 This is why two age-old maxims ineluctably spring to mind.
 “Haste makes waste.”
 The second may be less familiar.
 Nonetheless, it is supremely relevant.
 It is one of the wisest warnings ever to emerge from Hollywood: “You can have it good – or you can have it on Tuesday.”

-Martin Binks is the former dean of Nottingham University Business School and a Professor of Entrepreneurial Development at its Haydn Green Institute for Innovation and Entrepreneurship. [email protected]
+Martin Binks was the former dean of Nottingham University Business School, a Professor of Entrepreneurial Development, and a member of the Haydn Green Institute for Innovation and Entrepreneurship.
+This article was repurposed and initially published in 2016.

 Nottingham University Business School specialises in developing leadership potential, encouraging innovation and enterprise, and developing a global outlook in its students, partners, and faculty.
 It is recognised as one of the world’s top business schools for integrating responsible and sustainable business issues into its undergraduate, MBA, MSc, PhD, and executive programmes and has unrivalled global reach through Nottingham’s campuses in the UK, China, and Malaysia.
 The School holds a Small Business Charter Award in recognition of its important role in supporting small and medium enterprises.
 It is accredited by both the Association of MBAs (AMBA) and the European Quality Improvement System (EQUIS) and ranks among the UK’s top ten for research power.